StefanosTheDev/TerminalTalksV2/terminal-talk/notes.md

 NOTES: Take notes on the approach for the improvement in cacheing and why that worked.
 That was a critical example of great opportunity to leverage this.
 Especially with the error situation.
 //With dynamicParams = false, any slug not returned from generateStaticParams() immediately 404s—no server-side code runs, no DB hit.
 It turns a multi-second dead-end lookup into an instant “not found.”

+There is an interesting thing with caching and its effectivenses.
+Something decent to review is the who what why when.